Akhanda5828/ETH-Module-2-Intermediate/README.md

    ``
 The project should now be running on your localhost, typically at http://localhost:3000/.

+## Working

+We will document the deployed contract address and subsequently develop the project’s frontend.
+This frontend will establish a connection with the MetaMask wallet, directing the user to the wallet page for transaction approvals.
+Users will be able to create and 'like' posts, which will redirect them to MetaMask to authorize transactions.
+However, the 'Deposit' and 'Withdraw' functions will be disabled due to security concerns, as this network is not secure for fund transfers.
+This is a custom condition implemented for this project.

 ## Help
 If you encounter any issues or need further assistance, refer to the help command within the project.